 The Tractive Cat GPS Tracker can be used to monitor your cat’s real-time location, alert you when they leave a pre-defined area, and track their activity.
 When the LIVE mode is activated, you can receive location updates every 3 seconds.
 The battery can last up to 5 days and can be recharged back to full power in as little as 2 hours.

 This tag is lightweight but quite bulky.
 Some cats won’t mind this, but others can get irritated by feeling this on their collar.
-You can share the tracking data from the app with friends and family or even create a public link to your cat’s location if they’re lost and you need help tracking them down.
+You can share the tracking data from the app with friends and family or even create a public link to your cat’s location if they’re lost, and you need help tracking them down.
 This can also be used as an activity monitor, tracking how many calories your cat burns in a day, as well as how much time they spend exercising.

-6. TabCat Pet Tracking Cat Collar Tracker
+6. TabCat Pet Tracking GPS Cat Collar Tracker

-This system uses a CR2032 button battery to power the tag, and this can last for months before it needs to be replaced.
+This system uses a CR2032 button battery to power the tag, and it can last for months before it needs to be replaced.
 The tag can be covered by a splash-proof silicon cover for bad weather, as well as to protect it from bumps and scrapes.

 7. Girafus Cat Tracker

-The Girafus Cat Tracker doesn’t actually use GPS, but it still made it onto our list due to the fact that it offers an excellent tracking accuracy at a great price point.
-This tag actually uses Radio Frequency (RF) signals to provide location data.
-This is fed back to the handset, which can then be used to locate your cat.
+The Girafus Cat Tracker doesn’t actually use GPS, but it still made it onto our list due to the fact that it offers excellent tracking accuracy at a great price point.
+This tag uses Radio Frequency (RF) signals to provide location data.
+It is fed back to the handset, which can then be used to locate your cat.
 The handset uses a series of audio-visual signals to show if your cat is far away or nearby.

 If you have multiple cats, you can upgrade this set to include up to four color-coded tags, which can all be tracked on the same handset.
 This works indoors and outdoors, so if your cat happens to get trapped inside a neighbor’s garage, you’ll still be able to locate them.
-The range isn’t the best at only 500 yards, so you may need to walk farther away from home to locate a cat that’s wandered outside range, or consider a tracker with an unlimited range for those cats that love to travel far from home.
+The range isn’t the best at only 500 yards, and you may need to walk farther away from home to locate a cat that’s wandered outside the range, or consider a tracker with an unlimited range for those cats that love to travel far from home.

 8. FitBark GPS Cat Tracker